Introduction and Inspirations

 Conditional Statements

-Such statements allow the program to execute certain blocks of code based on whether a condition evaluates to true or false.
+Such statements allow the program to execute certain blocks of code based on whether a condition evaluates to true

-if Statement
+Statement

-The if statement is one of the fundamental control flow structures in programming.
+statement is one of the fundamental control flow structures in programming.

 It allows the program to execute a block of code only if a specified condition is true.

-If the condition is false, then the code block associated to the if is not executed, and alternative blocks of code can be executed by using elif clauses or an else clause.
+is not executed, and alternative blocks of code can be executed by using elif

-Remember that, during runtime, the clauses of an if statement are evaluated from top to bottom.
-Also, once the condition of a clause is met, its associated block will be executed and then the rest of clauses won't even be looked at by the interpreter.
+statement are evaluated from top to bottom.
+Also, once the condition of a clause is met, its associated block will be executed and then the rest of clauses will not even be "looked at" by the interpreter.
 Instead, it goes straight forward to the next statement.
 Bleach is no exception in this matter.

-Also remember that is completely possible to nest an infinite amount of if statements in a program.
-Bleach can handle such scenarios with no issues.
+Also remember that is completely possible to nest an infinite amount of if

-else
+or else

-Last but not least, Bleach, different from some other programming languages, allows the programmers to declare variables inside the code blocks associated to the clauses of an if statement.
-If you do this, you must keep in mind that the scope of such variable will be restricted to the block associated to the specific clause.
+Last but not least, Bleach, different from some other programming languages, allows the programmers to declare variables inside the code blocks associated to the clauses of an if

-Simple example of a code snippet that uses an if statement:
+Simple example of a code snippet that uses an if

 let number = 2;